trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 val activityLogger = mem.ActivityLogger()

 // Going through the flow
-val interactionArgs = InteractionArgs("YourRequestURIHere", kms.getCrypto(), didResolver)
+val interactionArgs = IssuerInitiatedInteractionArgs("YourInitiateIssuanceURIHere", kms.getCrypto(), didResolver)
-val interactionOpts = InteractionOpts().setActivityLogger(activityLogger) // Optional, but useful for tracking credential activity val interaction = Interaction(interactionArgs, interactionOpts) // This is a stateful object - we will use this to go through the flow.
+val interactionOpts = InteractionOpts().setActivityLogger(activityLogger) // Optional, but useful for tracking credential activity val interaction = IssuerInitiatedInteraction(interactionArgs, interactionOpts) // This is a stateful object - we will use this to go through the flow.

 // It's a good idea to check the issuer's capabilities first if (!interaction.preAuthorizedCodeGrantTypeSupported()) {